TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

       .. versionchanged:: 3.2
-         Arguments *raw*, *vars* and *fallback* are keyword only to protect users from trying to use the third argument as the *fallback* fallback (especially when using the mapping protocol).
+         Arguments *raw*, *vars* and *fallback* are keyword only to protect users kutoka trying to use the third argument as the *fallback* fallback (especially when using the mapping protocol).